Thomas O. Larkin: Marriage and children

-Meanwhile, Larkin worked as a clerk for John B. R. Cooper until early 1833, when he was able to start a small store of his own and build a "double geared" flour mill, the first of its kind on the West Coast.
-He was able to invest again in a sawmill, this time in Santa Cruz.
-He sailed to Santa Barbara and there was reunited with Rachel.
+Larkin remained in Monterey, working as a clerk for his brother John B. R. Cooper.
+In early 1833, he sailed to Santa Barbara and was reunited with Rachel Hobson.
 They were married on board the American bark Volunteer, on June 10, 1833.
 The U. S. Consul for Hawai'i, John Coffin Jones, performed the ceremony.
-Isabel died in July 1833, a month after the wedding.
-Years later it they discovered Jones did not have the authority to perform the service and they had to be remarried.
-They had eight more children, five of whom survived to adulthood.
+The infant Isabel died in July 1833, a month after the wedding.
+Years later they discovered Jones did not have the authority to perform the service and were remarried.
+With an investment of $500, aided by his wife's and Captain Holmes' former accounts, he opened his own store in Monterey, selling dry goods, grog, produce, and groceries.